Aceinna/docs_openrtk/software/tutorial.rst

 A simple static tilt sensor demo is provided here to show how to add your own algorithm and output algorithm results.

 OpenIMU provides a user-friendly interface to add your own algorithms.
-To do that, you need to get sensor data, run the algorithm and output algorithm results.
+To do that, the user need to get sensor data, run the algorithm and output algorithm results.
 All interfaces related to these operations are handled in src/dataProcessingAndPresentation.c.
 And all user codes implementing the algorithms and results packaging are located in src/user/ directory.

 Get algorithm input
 -------------------